cj4000/games-main/README.md

-## Casino Games and Players Management
+## Application for casino games and player management

 This is a backend application for managing casino games and players via a REST API.
 It provides features for managing games and players, including CRUD operations, pagination, and search functionality.